Ben Mulroney: Corus

+Return to broadcasting

+Mulroney joined 640 Toronto in October 2023 to become host of Toronto This Weekend.
+He also appeared regularly on the station's morning show, Toronto Today, as well as filling in for regular hosts such as Greg Brady and John Oakley when they were away.

 The Ben Mulroney Show

-Mulroney has been an on-air contributor at 640 Toronto since October 2023.
-He appeared regularly on the station's morning show, Toronto Today, as well as filling in for regular hosts such as Greg Brady and John Oakley when they were away.
-He hosted Toronto This Weekend until November 2024 when he became host of The Ben Mulroney Show, a mid-morning program on the station that is carried nationally on other Corus news/talk stations across Canada.
+In November 2024, Mulroney became host of The Ben Mulroney Show, a mid-morning program on the station that is carried nationally on other Corus news/talk stations across Canada.
 The first hour focuses on issues local to the Greater Toronto Area and Ontario and is carried only on 640 Toronto and 980 CFPL in London, while the final two hours of the three-hour program are nationally syndicated on Corus Radio's talk stations.
 As well as airing live in Ontario, the show is carried in the afternoon or evening on 770 CHQR Calgary, 880 CHED Edmonton, 680 CJOB Winnipeg, and 730 CKNW Vancouver.

 The West Block

 In September 2025, Corus tapped Mulroney to be the temporary host of its weekly political panel show, The West Block on Global Television Network, during Mercedes Stephenson's parental leave.
 The assignment was criticized due to the Mulroney family's ties to the Conservative Party of Canada.
-Stuart Benson of The Hill Times questioned "whether Mulroney will be able to sufficiently separate himself from his and his family’s close connections to the Conservative Party and leader Pierre Poilievre in order to be seen as a neutral host of a major Sunday politics show.”
+Stuart Benson of The Hill Times questioned "whether Mulroney will be able to sufficiently separate himself from his and his family's close connections to the Conservative Party and leader Pierre Poilievre in order to be seen as a neutral host of a major Sunday politics show."
 Mulroney responded to Benson, saying that "My bias is there for all to see, judge and take into consideration," but that he "knows how to conduct an interview fairly and with respect".
 Media personality and former Global journalist Rachel Gilmore also questioned Mulroney's impartiality, highlighting his donations to the Conservative Party, which were close to the contribution limit.
-Mulroney responded by saying “I have never donated to any political party other than the Conservative Party of Canada.
+Mulroney responded by saying "I have never donated to any political party other than the Conservative Party of Canada.
 I have been clear about this for years.
-I am proud to support the party that aligns with my values.”
+I am proud to support the party that aligns with my values."